rbreesems/flamingo/tested_firmware/README.md

 Version display: `HCRU 07/25.2`
 Fixed logging of long messages (problem discovered durng August 3/2025 mock scenario).
 Only have firmware for base nodes, serial link and buzzer nodes do not need this fix.

+Version display: `HCRU 09/25.1` -- all changes ported to 2.6.11 Meshtastic.
+Base filename is `rak4631-firmware-2-6-09-2025-1`, `slink`, `active-buzzer` variations are provided.
+Note that when updating your 2.5 firmware to 2.6, all settings are lost and have to be reprogrammed (this is because of the 2.6 version update, not our changes)

 ## Pre-built firmware for T-deck

 The ZIP archive with `t-deck` in the filename has firmware for the T-deck.
 Download, unzip, and read the `README` in that directory for more instructions.
 Currently, the T-deck support is limited to only the packet header changes so that a T-deck can send/receive messages on the HCRU mesh.